 - The ‘AQA KS3 English Language Paper 2’ unit introduces students to the skills of summary and comparing attitudes and perspectives in preparation for KS4 alongside familiarising students, again, with language analysis.

 - Y9 students finish KS3 by studying a GCSE set text, ‘An Inspector Calls’.
 Students discuss the structural similarities to the previous modern drama texts studied at KS3 as well as considering capitalism, socialism and class in the Edwardian era.
-Students consider the plot, characterisation and main themes but prepare to study the text in greater detail at KS4.
+Students consider the plot, characterisation and main themes and prepare to study the text in greater detail at KS4.

 Students finish KS3 as increasingly articulate, inquisitive thinkers, readers and writers.
 They write with increasing accuracy for a variety of audiences and purposes and in different forms.
 They read with, and for, meaning.

 Students are assessed each term in either reading or writing and by a GCSE exam style question (implicitly in Y7 and 8, and explicitly in Y9) in the summer term.
-Formative assessment is prioritised with students visually being able to see the progress they are making in reading (English Literature, yellow front sheets) and writing (English Language, blue front sheets) disciplines on assessment front sheets where individualised written feedback is prioritised over a summative grade.
+Formative assessment is prioritised with students being able to see the progress they are making in reading (English Literature, green front sheets) and writing (English Language, red front sheets) disciplines on assessment front sheets where individualised written feedback is prioritised over a summative grade.
 Students recognise the need to take responsibility for their own learning; the school’s literacy marking code and ‘Now’ task system, in particular, facilitate this student-led response.
 The department is also increasingly trialling whole class feedback sheets.